Encyclopedia of Arkansas

-The Central Arkansas Library System (CALS) Encyclopedia of Arkansas is a web-based encyclopedia of the U.S. state of Arkansas, described by the National Endowment for the Humanities (NEH) as "a free, authoritative source of information about the history, politics, geography, and culture of the state of Arkansas."
+Encyclopedia of Arkansas is a web-based encyclopedia of the U.S. state of Arkansas, described by the National Endowment for the Humanities (NEH) as "a free, authoritative source of information about the history, politics, geography, and culture of the state of Arkansas".

-The encyclopedia is a project of the Butler Center for Arkansas Studies at the Little Rock-based CALS.
+Created and funded by the Central Arkansas Library System (CALS), the encyclopedia is a project of the Butler Center for Arkansas Studies at the Little Rock-based CALS.
 CALS has pledged to keep the encyclopedia in operation in perpetuity.